When working on our Vue.js project, there are many configurations we can perform to facilitate our development experience.

 Configuring Prettier for Vue.js

-npm install --save-dev prettier @prettier/plugin-vue
+npm install —save-dev prettier @prettier/plugin-vue

-file at the root of your project:
+Create a .prettierrc file in the root of your project:

 This configuration: